Indonesia's Iconic Orangutans

 The loss of the orangutans' forest affects us all.

 With unparalleled regional experience in sustainable forest management and a non-partisan, collaborative approach, TNC is playing a unique role in Indonesia to help reverse the decline of Bornean orangutan populations.
-We are working with those who have the potential to sustain orangutan populations across large areas of forest.
-We are:
+In partnership with YKAN and a range of stakeholders who have the potential to sustain orangutan populations across large areas of forest, we are:

 - Working with forestry and palm oil companies to test and implement land management practices that lessen impacts to forest habitat and reduce carbon emissions while maintaining profits;